 Understanding Drainage and Water Distribution Systems

-Understanding Drainage and Water Distribution Systems is a free online course which is designed for anyone who wants to get a better understanding of the drain, waste, vent, and water distribution systems.
+The course Understanding Drainage and Water Distribution Systems is designed for anyone who wants to get a better understanding of the drain, waste, vent, and water distribution systems.
 Within a building, these systems are installed and maintained by plumbers.
 A thorough understanding of how they work is, therefore, a crucial requirement of a plumber's job.
 This free online course - the fourth and the last in the series of plumbing courses – completes the list of introductory courses on plumbing.
 The first section of this course covers the major components of a drainage system.
 It also explains the basic drainage fittings and traps that are used by plumbers.
 The second section of the course discusses the water distribution systems.
 From outlining the water supply sources for private and municipal systems to explaining the water purification process, this section introduces the learner to how water is sourced and supplied to the public.
 This course will be of great interest to all professionals who want to understand how drainage and water distribution systems work.
-It will also be of interest to all learners who have completed the previous courses on plumbing, and would like to complete the series in order to gain a comprehensive understanding of a modern-day plumber's job.
+It will also be of interest to all learners who have completed the previous courses on plumbing, and would like to complete the series in order to gain a comprehensive understanding of a modern-day plumber's job.1-2 Hour50 Points

 Introduction to Masonry

 Pave your way to a better profession in construction by acquiring the masonry skills needed in the industry.
 This course will be of great interest to all professionals who want to understand what the masonry trade encompasses and learn the basics of masonry.
 It will also be of interest to all learners who want to gain a comprehensive understanding of a mason's job.
 So, get started with the course today and understand the masonry tools, equipment, and procedures by the end of the week!1-2 Hour50 Points

 Introduction to the Electrical Trade